Day One - July 21

 10:30 am - 11:00 am Why Voice AI is the future of the contact center

-Chatbots are increasingly common and can handle more simple customer interactions relatively seamlessly, but they can fall short in times of stress when human empathy is required.
+Chatbots are increasingly common and can handle simple customer interactions relatively seamlessly, but they can fall short in times of stress when human empathy is required.
 With super-fast response times (down to the millisecond) and real-time context awareness, voice AI is emerging as the go-to solution for contact centers seeking to remove the frustration that can come with ineffectual chatbots during emotionally charged interactions.
+Accuracy, however, is varied but essential, and increased concern around security and compliance can be a barrier to investment for many organizations.

 Voice AI usage grew 9x in 2025, and production voice agent implementation was found to have increased by 340 percent across 500+ organizations.
 With voice interactions now priced at around $0.40, brands are increasingly keen to capitalize on this new, cheaper way to deliver immediate and empathetic support at scale with voice AI deployments.
 It is no surprise that voice AI is set to grow even more in the coming years.